 History and Evolution of the Nursing Process

-The historical perspective of nursing process traces back to the mid-20th century, evolving from the need to standardize nursing practice and improve patient outcomes.
+The historical perspective of the nursing process traces back to the mid-20th century, evolving from the need to standardize nursing practice and improve patient outcomes.
 Here’s an overview:

-Overall, the historical perspective of nursing process reflects a gradual evolution from basic principles of patient care to a comprehensive framework that guides nursing practice in diverse healthcare settings.
+Overall, the historical perspective of the nursing process reflects a gradual evolution from basic principles of patient care to a comprehensive framework that guides nursing practice in diverse healthcare settings.

 It underscores the importance of systematic assessment, planning, implementation, and evaluation to promote optimal patient outcomes and quality of care.